 Claiming to be in an order one is not a member of is considered electoral fraud.
 Any member of an order may request that another member prove their membership in the presence of a magistrate; in this case the onus is always on the challenger to provide the magic needed to examine the target's Arcane Mark.

 Challenging the Grandmaster

 If the challenge is successful, it is announced at the start of the next Conclave session.
-An election for a new grandmaster is triggered after that conclave session ends.
-Such an election follows all the normal rules for the appointment of a grandmaster.
+The order has no grandmaster during this session of the Conclave.
+An election for a new grandmaster occurs immediately afterwards, following all the normal rules for the appointment of a grandmaster.